DenisGorbachev/metawomen-docs/src/Rewards/FAQ.md

 ## How long will you run the rewards program?

-We plan to run the rewards program indefinitely, until we will be getting new users for Coliquidity (our product).
+We plan to run the rewards program indefinitely, while it continues to attract new users for Coliquidity (our product).

 ## Can I sell $COLI later?